Cherednik algebras and Calogero-Moser cells: Triangular algebras

 We denote by $\OC_H$ the full subcategory of $H\mMOD$ with objects the quotients of finite direct sums of objects in $I$.
 Note that $\OC_H$ is an abelian subcategory of $H\mMOD$ closed under quotients and subobjects, and $I$ is a set of projective generators for $\OC_H$.
 There is an equivalence of categories

-\begin{exemple} Assume there is a field $k_0$ that is a subalgebra of $k$ and a split semisimple $k_0$-algebra $H_0$ such that $H=H_0\otimes_{k_0}k$.
-Let $I=\{L\otimes_{k_0}k\}$, where $L$ runs over the set of isomorphism classes of simple $H_0$-modules.
-The assumptions (v)-(viii) above are satisfied.\finl \end{exemple}
+\begin{exemple} Let $I$ be a family of isomorphism classes of $H$-modules.
+Assume for every $E\in I$, the quotient of $H$ by the annihilator of $E$ is a matrix algebra over $k$ and $E$ is the pullback of its vector representation.

+Note that the modules in $I$ are free $k$-modules of finite rank.
+We have the equivalence of categories (\ref{eq:conditionIH}) and the conditions ($\bigtriangleup$v)-($\bigtriangleup$vii) hold.\finl \end{exemple}

-\begin{rema} Note that Assertion (ix) is satisfied if $B_+$ is noetherian: since $E$ is a finitely generated $k$-module, it follows that every $B_+$-submodule of $\Delta(E)\simeq B_+\otimes E$ is finitely generated.\finl \end{rema}
+\begin{rema} Note that Assertion ($\bigtriangleup$ix) is satisfied if $B^+$ is noetherian: since $E$ is a finitely generated $k$-module, it follows that $\Delta(E)\simeq B^+\otimes E$ is a finitely generated $B^+$-module, hence a noetherian $B^+$-module.\finl \end{rema}

-We denote by $\OC^{gr}$ the category of finitely generated graded $A$-modules $M$ that are locally nilpotent for $B_-$ and satisfy $M^i\in\OC_H$ for all $i\in\BZ$.
+We denote by $\OC^{gr}$ the category of finitely generated graded $A$-modules $M$ that are locally nilpotent for $B^-$ and satisfy $M_i\in\OC_H$ for all $i\in\BZ$.
+Since $\OC_H$ is closed under taking quotients, we deduce that $\OC^{gr}$ is a full subcategory of $A\mmodgr$ closed under taking quotients.
 Note that if $\OC_H$ is closed under extensions, then $\OC^{gr}$ will also be closed under extensions.

 \begin{lem} Let $M$ be a graded $A$-module.
 The following conditions are equivalent \begin{itemize} \item[(i)] $M\in\OC^{gr}$ \item[(ii)] there exists a finite family $S$ of objects of $I$, $d_E\in\BZ$ and $n_E\in\BZ_{\ge 0}$ for $E\in S$ such that $M$ is a quotient of $\bigoplus_{E\in S} \Delta_{n_E}(E\langle d_E\rangle)$. \end{itemize} \end{lem}